Table of Contents

 by Giulia Piu

-It can be quite difficult to clearly explain the difference between a business and an entrepreneurial attitude.
-As this is something I have been reflecting on a lot recently, I would like to share my draft outcome with you.
+It can be quite challenging to clearly explain the difference between entrepreneurship and business.
+As this is something I have been reflecting on extensively, I would like to share my insights with you.

-For example, a Businessman typically prioritizes ensuring the company’s profitability over fostering innovation.
-On the other hand, Entrepreneurship emphasizes creating fresh value, encompassing social, emotional, aesthetic, and financial dimensions.
+For instance, a business executive typically prioritizes ensuring the company’s profitability over fostering innovation.
+On the other hand, entrepreneurship emphasizes creating fresh value, encompassing social, emotional, aesthetic, and financial dimensions.
+Entrepreneurs and business owners have the opportunity to create new, innovative solutions that can make a profit that can become life-changing.

-Moreover, while a Businessman focuses on incremental improvements within the current framework, an Entrepreneur envisions future possibilities and strives to turn those visions into reality.
+Moreover, while a business executive focuses on incremental improvements within the current framework, an entrepreneur envisions future possibilities and strives to turn those visions into reality.
 This forward-thinking approach not only involves greater risks but also promises higher returns upon successful execution.

-In essence, the primary focus for a Businessman involves:
+In summary, the key focus areas for a business executive involve:

 • Business administration